RDAORG/RDAIngest.jl/docs/src/RDA Outlines.md

  * `Note`: A note regarding the variable

 ### Aim
-Through make this systems, the obejective of this study is
+Through make this systems, the obejective of this project is
 - With the updates of data sources, it can be updated automatically simple use.
 - Clearer work flow
 - Three main modules of RDA Ingest, RDA Clean, RDA convert, we can make more strightforward and simplify each step.